RyanSBRoy/YaleBrainAtlas/README.md

 # Visualization

-The visualizer for the Yale Brain Atlas can visualize parcels and a variety of super-imposed parameters.
+The visualizer for the Yale Brain Atlas can visualize parcels and a variety of superimposed parameters.

 ## Example Walkthrough